 The UK economy embodies the inevitable outcome of these logics.
 In the sixth largest economy in the world, one in three children live in poverty,13 while the five wealthiest families in the UK own as much wealth as the poorest 13 million14.
 Wages are now just 65p per week higher in real terms than they were before the financial crisis, while life expectancy for the poorest women has decreased over the same period15 - a stark mark of a decade that has been “the worst for improvements in living standards in more than 200 years.”16

 This extreme inequality is reflected in the consumption of carbon and unsustainable exploitation of nature, both domestically and internationally.
-The wealthiest 5 percent of UK households have a carbon footprint over 40 per cent higher than the poorest 5 percent, while 70 percent of international flights are taken by just 15 percent of the British population.17 Globally, an individual from the wealthiest 1 percent of the population consumes 175 times as much carbon as someone from the poorest 10 percent.18 Inequality within countries is also strongly correlated with higher rates of consumption and waste.19 The climate crisis is thus a crisis of inequality: the poor have both done the least to drive it, and yet are the most vulnerable to its impacts.
+70 percent of international flights are taken by just 15 percent of the British population.17 Globally, an individual from the wealthiest 1 percent of the population consumes 175 times as much carbon as someone from the poorest 10 percent.18 Inequality within countries is also strongly correlated with higher rates of consumption and waste.19 The climate crisis is thus a crisis of inequality: the poor have both done the least to drive it, and yet are the most vulnerable to its impacts.